zuba0/Book-recommendation-system/README.md

 ## Project description
 The goal of this project is creation of books recommendation system.
-I compared different models and approaches to find the best solution.
+I compared different models and collaborative filtering approaches to find the best solution.

 ## Installation